GfSE/SpecIF/documentation/06_SpecIF_Model-Integration_Guide.md

 ## BPMN-SpecIF mapping

-For introduction to BPMN, see the [BPMN 2.0 Symbol Reference](https://camunda.com/de/bpmn/bpmn-2-0-symbol-reference/), for example.
+For introduction to the Business Process Model and Notation (BPMN), see the [BPMN 2.0 Symbol Reference](https://camunda.com/de/bpmn/bpmn-2-0-symbol-reference/), for example.

 ### Resources